FKPX3118/DAHAKA-s-Filter/README.md

   <img src="https://github.com/FKPX3118/DAHAKA-s-Filter/assets/16643996/644508bf-f327-4760-b698-e537e22d65c7" alt="Image" width="400">

   Then, click on Public and enter “FKPX3118” in the By Author field.
 Click on Search to find DAHAKA’s presets.

+  You will see a list of presets that you can add to your filter.

+  These include: 0-Tiering, 1-Style, 2-SoundPack, 3-Strictness, and 4-Leveling add-on.

   <img src="https://github.com/FKPX3118/DAHAKA-s-Filter/assets/16643996/dc588fcf-c935-4e69-b0d5-76f5716f273c" alt="Image" width="400">

   ### Step 4
-  You will see a list of presets that you can add to your filter.
-They are: 0-Tiering, 1-Style, 2-SoundPack, 3-Strictness, 4-Leveling add-on

-  All are optional.
-You can add any or all of these presets to your filter by clicking add.
-After you have added the presets you want, click on Apply to confirm your changes.
+  All of these presets are optional.
+You can add any or all of them to your filter by clicking "Add."
+Once you have selected the presets you want, click "Apply" to confirm your changes.

   *Note1: If you want to use the strictness preset, make sure to select the same strictness level as the one you chose in Step 2.
 Otherwise, your filter may not work as intended.*